 An elevated walking track around the perimeter of the new building on the second level will provide a place to walk or run while building community in all kinds of weather.

 Below: a view of the turf field from the running track.
-A 180x75 foot turf field will allow the soccer team to practice all year long and facilitate other sports like flag football or ultimate frisbee.
-Retractable curtains will allow for more configurable spaces and connect the field to the smaller, secondary gym.
+The north end of the building will provide space for turf field to allow the soccer team to practice all year long and facilitate other sports like flag football or ultimate frisbee.

 Below: a view from the northwest.
-New metal siding on the existing building will help make the building more attractive and tie the exterior into the expansion and the rest of campus.
 A new roof on the existing Larson Lifestyle Center building will repair damage caused by moisture and pool chemicals.
-Windows will also be added to the west side of the Nursing Program to help manage climate control and associated costs.

 Below: a view from the southwest.
-The new entrance for the Nursing Program will now have a ramp for those with mobility issues as well as giving the Nursing Program a larger lobby and more natural light.
+The new entrance for the Nursing Program will now have a ramp for those with mobility issues.
 The old Larson Lifestyle Center entrance on the lower level will also be updated to prevent flooding, and will remain for access to the Health and Human Performance Program's offices and classrooms.